The first sign of the new Jem doll line appeared very suddenly after it was announced. It was a Jem doll to

 connectors, to connect to the mike and stand.

-Silver pole, adjustable in height, inner part is metal while outer part is chromed plastic.
+Silver-colored pole, adjustable in height, inner part is metal, outer part is chromed plastic with a plastic

-2 alternative black plastic pieces to put on top of the pole to hold the doll, saddle support or underarmsupport.
+2 black plastic pieces, underarm support and saddle support, to put on top of the pole one at the time, to hold the doll.

 Boulevard of Fame star frame: Cardboard print, that says